Skip to main content

 Why CSI MasterFormat?

-AssetLab uses CSI MasterFormat codes for System Classes because it's the industry-standard classification system used by:
+AssetLab uses CSI MasterFormat codes for System Classes because it's the industry-standard classification system.
+Aligning with this standard ensures your data is immediately recognizable to any facilities professional, compatible with industry benchmarks, and ready for regulatory reporting.
+MasterFormat is already used by:

 • Architects and engineers for construction specs